 When patients first start taking Ozempic, some side effects like diarrhea, nausea, or vomiting can ensue.
 But these may disappear over time as the patient gets used to the medication.

-• Eat slowly
+- Eat slowly

-• Eat smaller meals
+- Eat smaller meals

-• Eat foods that contain water like soups
+- Eat foods that contain water, like soups

-• Don’t lie down after you eat
+- Don’t lie down after you eat

-• Drink ice-cold or clear drinks
+- Drink ice-cold or clear drinks

-• Avoid fried, greasy, sweet foods
+- Avoid fried, greasy, and sweet foods

-• Go outdoors for fresh air after eating if you feel nauseous
+- Go outdoors for fresh air after eating if you feel nauseous

 What Are the Side Effects of Ozempic?